 The licensee shall use a systematic process to identify events, event sequences, and event combinations ("events" hereafter in this document) that can potentially challenge the safety or control functions of the NPP.
-The licensee shall also identify events that may potentially lead to fission product releases, including those related to spent fuel pools (also called irradiated fuel bays) and fuel-handling systems.
+The licensee shall also identify events that may lead to fission product releases, including those related to spent fuel pools (also called irradiated fuel bays) and fuel-handling systems.
 This process shall be based on regulatory requirements and guidance, past licensing precedents, operational experience, engineering judgment, results of deterministic and probabilistic assessments, and any other systematic reviews of the design.

-The identification of events shall account for all operating modes, including low power operation and shutdown modes.
+The identification of events will include at-power and shutdown states.
+The deterministic analysis should also be performed for other states where the reactor is expected to operate for extended periods of time and that are not covered by the at-power and shutdown analysis.
 Common-cause events affecting multiple reactor units on a site shall be considered.
 The list of identified events shall be reviewed for completeness during the design and analysis process and modified as necessary.